Costa Blanca, Espagne

 Valencian, the language of this place

-Alongside Castilian (the Spanish you learned, more or less), there's Valencian, the co-official language of the region.
-And it's everywhere: on the signs, in the street names (Carrer for street, Plaça for square), at school, at the town hall.
+Alongside Castilian (the Spanish you learned, more or less), there's Valencian, the co-official language of the region the Costa Blanca belongs to, the Valencian Community (which includes the province of Alicante).
+And you'll see it: on the signs, in the street names (Carrer for street, Plaça for square, Platja for beach), at school, at the town hall.
 It isn't a dialect or an accent or "broken Spanish" - it's a full language in its own right, closely related to Catalan.
-Plenty of Valencians speak it or understand it, and it carries real identity and pride.
-The newcomer who thought they only had to brush up their Spanish is briefly floored, then charmed: this, too, is what makes the place itself.

 The false friends that catch you out